open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 one is at least somewhat confident that the address is not that of the closest proxy.

-**[3]:** Determined by using the first of the following that is known:
+**[3]:** Determined by using the first of the following that applies

-- The primary server name of the matched virtual host.
-This should be obtained via configuration.
+- The [primary server name](#http-server-definitions) of the matched virtual host.
+SHOULD only include host identifier.
-- Host component of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#section-7.1) if it's sent in absolute-form
+- Host identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
-- Host component of the `Host` header
+- Host identifier of the `Host` header

-SHOULD NOT be set if capturing it would require an reverse DNS lookup.
+SHOULD NOT be set if only IP address is available and capturing name would require a reverse DNS lookup.

-**[4]:** Determined by using the first of the following that is known:
+**[4]:** Determined by using the first of the following that applies
+- The [primary server port](#http-server-definitions) of the matched virtual host.
+SHOULD only include port identifier.

-- Port component of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#section-7.1) if it's sent in absolute-form
+- Port identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
-- Port component of the `Host` header
+- Port identifier of the `Host` header

 **[5]:** If not default (`80` for `http` scheme, `443` for `https`).